Theoretical Foundations of Conformal Prediction: Conditional Independence Testing

 \chapter{Conditional Independence Testing}

 In this chapter, we turn to a different type of inference problem: the question of \emph{conditional independence testing}, where we would like to determine whether a feature $X$ and response $Y$ are independent after conditioning on an additional random variable $W$ (the `confounder', which is often high-dimensional in many practical applications).
-Formally, we would like to test the hypothesis
+Formally, given data sampled from some joint distribution $P$ on $(X,Y,W)$, we would like to test the hypothesis

 or equivalently,

 where $\cP_{X\indep Y\mid W}$ is the set of all joint distributions on $(X,Y,W)\in\cX\times\cY\times\cW$ for which it holds that $X\indep Y\mid W$.